Last Updated on May 16, 2024 by Sarah Wilson

 During the summer months, there is entertainment in the form of street entertainers, traditional dancers, marching bands, and street theatre.
 It’s also now part of the Cruise Terminal.

-To be honest, it was a little bit too touristy for us, the drinks and food were underwhelming and a bit overpriced.
-When the cruise ships are in town, the Valletta Waterfront with its chain restaurants and trinket shops could be almost anywhere in the world.
+To be honest, it was a little bit too touristy for us; the drinks and food were underwhelming and a bit overpriced.
+When the cruise ships are in town, the Valletta Waterfront, with its chain restaurants and trinket shops, could be almost anywhere in the world.
 If you’re staying in Valletta and want to eat by the water, it might be worth a visit.
 We may be biased, but we far prefer the waterfront cafes and restaurants over in the Three Cities.

 17) Take A Food Tour

-The Valletta Food Tour with Offbeat Food Trails is a fun way to learn a bit about the history of Valletta and Malta and to try some traditional Maltese food – pastizzi, timpana, to name just a few.
+The Valletta Food Tour with Offbeat Food Trails is a fun way to learn a bit about the history of Valletta and Malta and to try some traditional Maltese food – pastizzi and timpana, to name just a few.
 This three-hour food tour takes place every Saturday morning at 10:30, departing from St John’s Co-Cathedral.

 You can buy your tickets in advance for the Valletta food tour here.